flycheck/flycheck/doc/manual/usage.rst

 7. If the buffer can be checked with another syntax checker, continue from step 4, but with the next syntax checker.
 This is called “chaining” of syntax checkers.
-8. Run hooks in :el:hook:`flycheck-after-syntax-check-hook`.
+8. Run hooks in :hook:`flycheck-after-syntax-check-hook`.

-.. el:hook:: flycheck-after-syntax-check-hook
+.. hook:: flycheck-after-syntax-check-hook

    Functions to run after each syntax check.